 - be offered free training events on key subjects

 - take part in a residential fieldwork course

 - become part of the wider geographical community

-Additionally, you must have a geography or related degree with a proven or predicted grade of at least 2:1 or a recognised equivalent (a 2:2 may also be considered if you can demonstrate significant geography-related professional experience).
-Alternatively, you could be awarded a scholarship if you have a relevant PhD or Master’s degree.
+To apply for a geography scholarship, you'll need a degree in geography or a related degree with a proven or predicted grade of at least a 2:1 (or recognised equivalent), or a relevant PhD or Master’s degree.
+A 2:2 may also be considered if you can demonstrate significant geography-related professional experience.

 How to apply